10 Tips To Become A NASCAR Driver

 First let’s take a look at Anthony Alfredo’s excellent YouTube video which describes how he got into NASCAR after dabbling in Lacross and professional football:

 If you still dream of becoming a NASCAR driver then here are few tips for you!

-Every race car driver’s career would have started with basic go-kart racing.
-With karting, you can get control on adapting to the race track for speed and can teach you the art of racing.
-You can even participate in karting competitions from local to the international cup.
+You can even participate in karting competitions from local to the international competitions.
 If you are under age then try and find a track for youth racing.
-Try participating in soap box derby races to get more fruitful racing experiences.

-You can even get help from local driver’s crew as a volunteer.
+You can give help to local driver’s crew as a volunteer.
 There are some programs out there that provide training for the volunteers.
 Teams need volunteers to do all sorts of jobs which is a good way of getting on-site experience.

 There are many speedways where you can take experience from ride-along laps to following a pace car, or the ultimate driver’s seat challenge with an experienced passenger.